Hanifff/AzureOpenAIDemo/README.md

 # Azure OpenAI Chat Demo

 This project demonstrates how to create an interactive chat session using Azure OpenAI and Azure Cognitive Search.
 The chat session allows users to input queries and receive responses from the AI, with the ability to handle rate limit errors gracefully.
+The script requires Azure Blob Storage connected to your Azure AI model deployment, and the base model used here is GPT-4.

 ## Features